ofmla/2d_forward_memory_profiling/README.md

 make dask.operator
 ```

 In each case, check the `shotfile_path` folder to see the generated segy files.
-After finishing the modeling process, you can plot the recorded memory usage running the `mprof plot` command for each file generated.
+After finishing the modeling process for each option, you can plot the recorded memory usage running the `mprof plot` command for the files generated (in date time format).
 You should obtain figures such as the following:

 | | |
 |:-------------------------:|:-------------------------:|
 |<img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://github.com/ofmla/fwi-lsqrtm-python/blob/memory_leak_example/Figure_1.png">|  <img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://github.com/ofmla/fwi-lsqrtm-python/blob/memory_leak_example/Figure_2.png">|
 |<img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://github.com/ofmla/fwi-lsqrtm-python/blob/memory_leak_example/Figure_3.png">|  <img width="1604" alt="screen shot 2017-08-07 at 12 18 15 pm" src="https://github.com/ofmla/fwi-lsqrtm-python/blob/memory_leak_example/Figure_4.png">|

 In the parallel case is possible to see a remarkable increase in the memory for both cases, when `Operator` as `AcousticWaveSolver` class are used.
-Although, each dask task (dedicated to the modleing of one shot) creates its own `Operator` or `solver` according to the case, I did not expect for a such increasing because theoretically the memory shoul be released after each function call.
+Although, each dask task (dedicated to the modeling of one shot) creates its own `Operator` or `solver` according to the case, I did not expect for a such increasing because theoretically the memory shoul be released after each function call.
 In the sequential case, the results are somewhat curious.
 When the `Operator` is used, the memory is almost constant over time, but when an `AcousticWaveSolver` instance is created and the class method `forward` is called repeatedly, the level of memory increases significantly.
 Since the memory comsumption was not approximately the same in both cases, it is possible that the `AcousticWaveSolver` class is not working as expected.